How to fix macOS Sonoma Bluetooth issues

 If the issue goes away or is reduced when you try any of the above, you’ll know what’s causing the problem and can take steps to fix it.

-This is a last resort and will disconnect all the Bluetooth devices you use with your Mac, but it is worth a try if nothing else works.
+This is a last resort, and it will disconnect all the Bluetooth devices you use with your Mac, but it is worth a try if nothing else works.
 Here is how to reset Bluetooth on macOS Sonoma or any other macOS version, for that matter:

 - Go to Applications > Utilities and open Terminal.